-In 1998, the volume of e-mail in the United States surpassed the volume of hand-delivered mail.
-In 2002, an estimated average of 8 billion messages a day are zipping back and forth across the United States (which has some 60% of the world's e-mail accounts), up from 3.5 billion three years earlier.10 Because of this explosion in usage, suggests a Business Week report, "E-mail ranks with such pivotal advances as the printing press, the telephone, and television in mass impact."11
+Until 1998, hand-delivered mail was still the main means of correspondence.
+But in that year, the volume of email in the United States surpassed the volume of hand-delivered mail.
+In 2002, an estimated average of 8 billion messages a day were zipping back and forth across the United States, up from 3.5 billion 3 years earlier.7 By 2006, the total number of email messages sent daily will probably exceed 60 billion worldwide, compared with 31 billion worldwide in 2002.8 Already, in fact, email is the leading use of PCs.
+Because of this explosion in usage, suggests a Business Week report, "email ranks with such pivotal advances as the printing press, the telephone, and television in mass impact."9

-How is electronic mail different from calling on a telephone or writing a conventional letter?
-E-mail "occupies a psychological space all its own," says one journalist.
-"It's almost as immediate as a phone call, but if you need to, you can think about what you're going to say for days and reply when it's convenient."12 E-mail has blossomed, points out another writer, not because it gives us more immediacy but because it gives us less.
-"The new appeal of e-mail is the old appeal of print," he says.
+How is using electronic mail different from calling on a telephone or writing a conventional letter?
+Email "occupies a psychological space all its own," says one journalist.
+"It's almost as immediate as a phone call, but if you need to, you can think about what you're going to say for days and reply when it's convenient."10 Email has blossomed, points out another writer, not because it gives us more immediacy but because it gives us less.
+"The new appeal of email is the old appeal of print," he says.
 "It isn't instant; it isn't immediate; it isn't in your face."
-E-mail has succeeded for the same reason that the videophone-which allows callers to see each other while talking-has been so slow to catch on: because "what we actually want from our exchanges is the minimum human contact commensurate with the need to connect with other people."13
+Email has succeeded for the same reason that the videophone-which allows callers to see each other while talking has been so slow to catch on: because "what we actually want from our exchanges is the minimum human contact commensurate with the need to connect with other people."11